Explore the GalapagosJanuary 7-17, 2024

 - All tips to Galapagos Naturalist Guides and boat excursion captains and crew members

-- 1 welcome dinner in Isabela; 1 farewell dinner in San Cristobal
+- 3 dinners: 1 welcome dinner on Isabela; 1 welcome dinner on San Cristobal; and 1 farewell dinner on San Cristobal

-- 3 lunches (welcome lunch in Isabela and on 2 day tours)
+- 3 lunches (welcome lunch in Isabela and on 2 excursions)

 - Isabela tourist permit

 - Triple carbon offsetting for this entire journey